blakehourigan/Minesweeper_solver/README.md

 This project is licensed under the MIT License - see LICENSE.txt for details.

 ## Project Future
-*Moving away from Genetic Algorithm*
+*Moving away from Genetic Algorithm approach*

 While genetic algorithms can be great for some applications, and are very useful and accurate for small problems, other methods will be explored to implement a more complete and accurate solution to every difficulty level, not just the beginner level.

 ## Contact